Church of the Advent (Farmington, Minnesota)

-The Church of the Advent built in 1872 is a historic Carpenter Gothic Episcopal church located at 412 Oak Street, in Farmington, Minnesota, in the United States.
+The Church of the Advent, built in 1872, is a historic Carpenter Gothic Episcopal church at 412 Oak Street, in Farmington, Minnesota, in the United States.
 On December 31, 1979, it was added to the National Register of Historic Places.

+The church reported 25 members in 2023.

-The Church of the Advent is still a functioning parish serving Dakota County, Minnesota and surrounding areas.
-The 1872 church building, which seats only 70 people is used as a wedding chapel, while larger worship services are held in the Michael and Lisbeth Sly Room built in 1976.
-The rector is the Rev. Denise Ione Stahura.
+The 1872 church building seats 70 people and is used as a wedding chapel, while larger worship services are held in a structure built in 1976.